invertase/nx-dart/packages/nx-dart/README.md

-`@nx-dart/nx-dart` is a [Nx] plugin, that adds support for developing Dart and Flutter packages in a Nx workspace.
+`nx-dart` is a [Nx] plugin, that adds support for developing Dart and Flutter packages in a Nx workspace.

+> This plugin is at an early stage of development.
+Please open an
+> [issue][issues] if you find a **bug** or have a **feature request**.
+Feel free
+> to open a [discussion][discussions], if you have a **question**.

+# Features

-The plugin analyzes packages and their dependencies in the workspace and contributes to the Nx project graph.
+- Surface dependencies between packages to the Nx project graph.

-It provides executors to format, analyze, and test Dart packages.
+- Executors:
+  - format
+  - analyze
+  - test
+- Generators:
+  - add-package
+  - change-lints

 # Getting started